RedBigz/xt-1/JOURNAL.md

 ## Bed

 I've considered using linear rods with LM8UU bearings (the small ones), along with lead screws.
 I've decided to not use kinematic mounting as it'll add time to a project where not a lot of time is left to submit.
-I'm using a hotplate from the Lerdge iX cantilever printer as it fits my print size
+I'm using a hotplate from the Lerdge iX cantilever printer as it fits my print size.

 Here's the bed: